 Breathtaking.
 Comfortable.
 Revealing.

-Less than 20 people have ever been to the edge of space under a space-balloon, far fewer than have been in orbit around our planet.
+Fewer than 20 people have ever been to the edge of space under a space-balloon, far fewer than have been in orbit around our planet.
 For the first time, we can make the thrill of spaceflight accessible to you, our Explorers, in a safe, comfortable manner with minimal physical requirements and as simple as boarding an airplane.
 Our pressurized capsule affords a shirt-sleeves environment, and comes with a refreshments bar and lavatory, of course.
 And don’t forget to post to your favorite social media sites during your six-hour journey to the edge of space and safely back.

 Before sun rise, eight Explorers and a Pilot climb aboard the Neptune Capsule, recline in the plush seats and lift off into the predawn sky.
 Neptune ascends for two hours to over three times higher than a commercial airliner flies while the sky is still dark, and stars are visible like you’ve never before seen them.
 As Neptune glides along the edge of space, the sun slowly rises over the curved limb of Earth, scattering rainbow colors of light across the planet and illuminating the thin, bright blue line of our atmosphere.
 And the sky remains black, completely inky black.
 This view of Earth in the void of space has transfixed astronauts since the dawn of the space age.
 Reluctantly, the Explorers and Pilot prepare to leave space to return to Earth.
 Neptune gently descends under the balloon, and two hours later splashes down, where a ship retrieves the capsule, balloon and Explorers.